Tuition Exchange Programs

 Please note the following:

-- Guidelines for participation in each of these three programs are outlined in writing in separate brochures published by each of these programs.
+- Guidelines for participation in each of these three programs are outlined in writing on their website.

 - Each program requires completion of a separate application to initiate the process.

-- A new application must be completed annually.
-Eligibility for the program one year does not guarantee continuation of the scholarship in subsequent years.
+- Eligibility for the program one year does not guarantee continuation of the scholarship in subsequent years.

 - In most cases, a separate application must be completed for each college or university.